kodadot/developers/docs/tutorials/subsquid-subquery.md

-## How to write a Query
+## How to write a Subquery/Subsquid Query

-KodaDot currently uses two types of indexers, Subquery and SubSquid.
+KodaDot currently uses two types of indexers, [magick by Subquery](https://github.com/kodadot/magick) and [rubick by SubSquid](https://github.com/kodadot/rubick).
 You can use this tutorial as a way to write queries for both indexers, however there are minimal differences that you should keep track of!

 ##### Keep in mind that there are some query variable differences (i.e 'first' in Subquery and 'limit' in SubSquid) between Subquery and Subsquid.
 When writing a query, make sure you are using variables intended for your indexer.
 For learning purposes, we will use the SubSquid playground.